kardaj/observifyapp/_pages/privacy.md

 # Privacy

 Observify operates with a “your data is your data” policy.
 I don’t ever want apps to collect and sell my data, so I don’t collect and sell yours.
-Here’s how Observify handles certain personal data.

 Your Habits, Metrics and Tags are stored on your device.